Skip to content

 A few details:

-• It scales linearly with n_vcpus.
-A 16-vCPU genomics container costs an extra $0.96 / hr while running.
+• It scales with n_vcpus: a 16-vCPU container costs an extra $0.96 / hr during the Sentieon step, and $0 otherwise.

 • Whole-genome and exome sequencing pipelines (alignment, variant calling, annotation)